cisco-open/go-lanai/examples/opa/README.md

 ### 3. Run Service

-The generated service requires [Policy Service](https://cto-github.cisco.com/NFV-BU/cda-policy-service) and [Auth Service](https://cto-github.cisco.com/NFV-BU/cda-auth-service) to run at localhost
+The generated service requires a OPA policy bundle server and [Auth Service](../auth) to run at localhost

 ## Appendix 1: Useful Admin Endpoints